mccornet/pl-900/09 - PowerBi.md

 ### Aggregates in the Power BI service

-***To mathematically combine values in your data is called aggregating.*** ***The result is an aggregate***.
+***To mathematically combine values in your data is called aggregating. he result is an aggregate.
+The type of data determines how, and whether, Power BI can aggregate it.***

 When Power BI service and Power BI Desktop create visualizations, they may aggregate your data.
 Often the aggregate is just what you need, but other times you may want to aggregate the values in a different way.
 For example, a sum versus an average.
 There are several different ways to manage and change the aggregate Power BI uses in a visualization.
-First, let's take a look at data *types* because ***the type of data determines how, and whether, Power BI can aggregate it.***
+First, let's take a look at data *types* because

 #### Types of data

 ***At the most basic level, the data is either numeric or it isn't***.
 Power BI can aggregate numeric data using a sum, average, count, minimum, variance, and much more.
 The service can even aggregate textual data, often called *categorical* data.

-If you try to ***aggregate a categorical field by placing it in a numeric-only bucket*** like **Values** or **Tooltips**, Power BI will count the occurrences of each category or count the distinct occurrences of each category.
+***Aggregate a categorical field by placing it in a numeric-only bucket*** like **Values** or **Tooltips**, Power BI will count the occurrences of each category or count the distinct occurrences of each category.
 Special types of data, like dates, have a few of their own aggregate options: earliest, latest, first, and last.

 #### Ways to aggregate your data